-In addition, on June 17, 2021, pursuant to the terms of the A&R MLTIP, the Company granted to each participant (including each Ms. Cook and Messrs.
-Fleming and Prahm) that (i) held phantom units as of the closing date of the Business Combination and (ii) remained employed with the Company Group as of the RSU Grant Date (as defined below), in consideration for the cancellation of the participant's phantom units, a number of Replacement RSUs (rounded to the nearest whole number, with 0.5 rounding up) equal to the product of (x) the number of phantom units held by such participant as of the closing date of the Business Combination and (y) the quotient of (A) the Retained Value per Phantom Unit divided by (B) the Closing Price (the date of grant of such Replacement RSUs, the "RSU Grant Date").
+In addition, on June 17, 2021, pursuant to the terms of the A&R MLTIP, the Company granted to each participant (including Mr. Fleming, Ms. Sieffert and Mr. Prahm) that (i) held phantom units as of the closing date of the Business Combination and (ii) remained employed with the Company Group as of the RSU Grant Date (as defined below), in consideration for the cancellation of the participant's phantom units, a number of Replacement RSUs (rounded to the nearest whole number, with 0.5 rounding up) equal to the product of (x) the number of phantom units held by such participant as of the closing date of the Business Combination and (y) the quotient of (A) the Retained Value per Phantom Unit divided by (B) the Closing Price (the date of grant of such Replacement RSUs, the "RSU Grant Date").
 For purposes hereof:

-• "Closing Price" equaled \$10 per share;

-- "Retained Value" equaled 10% of the sum of (i) the fair market value of all FoA Units held by the Continuing Unitholders immediately following the closing of the Business Combination plus (ii) the product of (x) the number of shares of Class A Common Stock held indirectly by the Continuing Stockholders (as defined in the Transaction Agreement) immediately following the closing of the Business Combination and (y) the Closing Price plus (iii) the present value of the estimated payments to be made by the Company pursuant to the Tax Receivable Agreements (as defined in the Transaction Agreement) plus (iv) the aggregate principal value of notes issued by FoA Equity (or its subsidiaries) (if any) that are distributed to Original Unitholders prior to closing of the Business Combination.
-Any determinations as to the calculations of the Retained Value will be made by the Administrator in its sole discretion; and - "Retained Value per Phantom Unit" equaled the quotient of (i) the Retained Value, divided by (ii) 1,250.
+- "Closing Price" equaled \$10 per share; - "Retained Value" equaled 10% of the sum of (i) the fair market value of all FoA Units held by the Continuing Unitholders immediately following the closing of the Business Combination plus (ii) the product of (x) the number of shares of Class A Common Stock held indirectly by the Continuing Stockholders (as defined in the Transaction Agreement) immediately following the closing of the Business Combination and (y) the Closing Price plus (iii) the present value of the estimated payments to be made by the Company pursuant to the Tax Receivable Agreements (as defined in the Transaction Agreement) plus (iv) the aggregate principal value of notes issued by FoA Equity (or its subsidiaries) (if any) that are distributed to Original Unitholders prior to closing of the Business Combination; and - "Retained Value per Phantom Unit" equaled the quotient of (i) the Retained Value, divided by (ii) 1,250.